sgost/contentconcepts-data/services/manuscript_resubmission.md

 ---
 title: "Manuscript Re-submission"
 highlight: "Rejected Manuscript Handling"
-description: "Manuscripts are rejected for various reasons.
-If you need support in re-submitting your manuscript, let our experts do the work for you.
-From looking at the reviewer comments to responding to the comments, we will supoort you in resubmitting your manuscript with proper response"
 message: "Not happy with edit? <span>100% refund without any condition</span>"
 priceCard: {
   pricing: {